The best Spanish islands

 The famous and beautiful Papagayo Beach

-The Best Islands in Spain to visit – in a nutshell
+The Best Islands in Spain to visit – Key points

 • Best Spanish islands for families: Menorca and Grand Canaria are both great.
 Arosa is a good alternative, however more difficult to reach